QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/_general/index.md

 #### AndroidManifest.xml

-The Android Manifest define things like:
+The Android Manifest defines things like:

 * 🏠 the first activity executed when starting the application
 * 🔐 the permissions required by the application